sosochukwuma/alx-low_level_programming/0x08-recursion/README.md

 * 5-sqrt_recursion.c: wrote a function that returns the natural square root of a number

+* 6-is_prime_number.c: wrote a function that returns 1 if the input integer is a prime number, otherwise return 0

 * 100-is_palindrome.c: wrote a function that returns 1 if a string is a palindrome and 0 if not

+* 101-wildcmp.c: wrote a function that compares two strings and returns 1 if the strings can be considered identical, otherwise would return 0

 * tests: a given folder of test files